WrathChaos/react-native-typescript-redux-boilerplate/README.md

 ## License

-React Native Typescript Boilerplate is available under the MIT license.
+React Native Typescript Redux Boilerplate is available under the MIT license.
 See the LICENSE file for more info.